 Five previously untested sprinklers shall be hydrostatically tested to confirm that there are no weep or leak points at, or below, 35 bar.
 Each sprinkler shall be attached to one end of a 250 mm minimum length of 25 mm nominal diameter Schedule 40 or 80 steel pipe using an appropriate fitting.
 Each assembly shall then be filled to capacity with water and sealed.
 The samples shall then be exposed to a temperature of -30°C ± 5 °C for a period of 24 h, or until operation occurs.

-Following exposure to freezing temperatures, sprinklers shall not either
+Following exposure to freezing temperatures, sprinklers shall not either:

-Operate
+Operate,

-leak subsequent to thawing when hydrostatically pressurized from 0.35 to 12.1 bar or
+leak subsequent to thawing when hydrostatically pressurized from 0.35 to 12.1 bar, or

 sustain no damage.

-NOTE ̶ For (3), sprinklers shall not weep or leak at, or below, 35 bar.
+NOTE — For (3), sprinklers shall not weep or leak at, or below, 35 bar.

 6.10 High Ambient Temperature (Ageing) Test for All Sprinklers